-In 2021, the CJMF was in operation from January 17th to July 9th, a total of 174 days, with occasional closures (4 days) due to high stream flows or adverse river conditions.
-There were three gate timing settings (TR) for fish sampling.
-Over the 174 operating/sampling days, the timer gate was set at a 33% sample rate (20 minutes per hour) for 144 days, 50% for 9 days, and 100% for 17 days.
+In 2022, the CJMF was in operation from January 13th to July 15th, a total of 183days, with one day closure due to excessively high stream flows or other technical problems.
+There were three timer gate settings (TR) for sampling, representing the percentage of time in each hourly cycle that bypassed fish were directed into the sample tank.
+Over the sampling period, the timer gate setting (TR) was 33% for 175 days, 50% for 6 days, and 100% for 2 days.
 Several statistical methods/approaches were applied for expanding the subsample data and analyzing them.
-Most of the methods described in this report were based on the methods described in previous years' annual reports.
 To address the objectives of the study, we answered the following research questions:

-1. Which species and runs were captured during the 2021 sampling period and what were the relative abundances of each group?
+1. Which species and runs were captured during the 2022 sampling period and what were the relative abundances of each group?

-During the 2021 sampling period, a total of 126,127 individuals (raw, unadjusted value) of 18 species and runs were captured in the sampling room (Table 2, Figure 5).
-Wild Summer/Fall Chinook (72,108) comprised more than 55% of the total count.
-The second highest count was hatchery and wild Spring Chinook (41,840) comprised about 32% of the total count; and the third highest count was Steelhead (6,048).
-Total counts of the salmonid species varied over time, with 5% of the total pre-March, 2% in March, 47% in April, 46% in May and 0.5% post-May.
+During the 2022 sampling period, the sampling room captured a total of 70,541 individuals (raw, unadjusted value) representing 17 different species and runs.
+Among the salmonids, wild Summer/Fall Chinook accounted for the majority, with 36,745 individuals, making up over 52% of the total count.
+Hatchery Spring Chinook had the second highest count at 21,202 individuals, comprising approximately 30% of the total count.
+The third highest count was for coho, with 4,695 individuals.
+The total counts of salmonid species exhibited variation over time.
+The outmigration of both hatchery and wild Spring Chinook experienced its highest peak in April, with this migration period extending from early March to late June

-2. What was the PIT-tag detection efficiency of the monitoring facility and did the efficiencies vary among the sampling periods (pre-March, March, April, May, Post-May)?

-The overall PIT-tag detection rate at the CJMF in 2021 was $28.34 \pm 1.5$ %, which was higher than in 2019 (27.85±0.07 %, mean ± SE) but lower than 2020 (43.96±1.0 %), but the rate varied through the season.

-3. How many wild and hatchery Spring Chinook smolts were estimated to pass Prosser Dam during 2021 and was there any temporal trend from the 1999 through 2021 juvenile migration years?
+- 2. What was the PIT-tag detection efficiency of the monitoring facility and did the efficiencies vary among the sampling periods (pre-March, March, April, May, Post-May)?
+In 2022, the overall detection rate at Prosser (pooled $30.01\% \pm 1.5\%$ ) was lower compared to $2021~(32.87\% \pm 1.06\%)$ and $2020~(43.96\% \pm 1.0\%)$ , but higher than in $2019~(27.85\% \pm 0.7\%)$ .
+It's important to note that the detection rate exhibited variation across the years.
+When examining the sampling periods, the peak detections were observed in April and May. - 3.
+How many wild and hatchery Spring Chinook smolts were estimated to pass Prosser Dam during 2022 and was there any temporal trend from the 1999 through 2022 juvenile migration years?